ohhmyyjosh/capstone_project/README.md

 ## White-Out
 White-Out is a desktop application which generates a connected transparent whiteboard over your desktop.
 This whiteboard can be shared by many users, and offers useful annotation tools such as drawing.

+We recommend running the White-Out-Client and testing the drawing tools using the Offline Canvas for the simplest and easiest experience when testing the product.

+If you would like to test a multi-client connection we again recommend the White-Out-Client as well as the White-Out-Server projects for the simplest experience.

+The SSL-Client and SSL-Server require installing self-signed certificates and we recommend merely observing the code changes within these projects, as there is no visual change between the normal client.

 ### Development Team
 Jaren Mills, Davis King, Hunter Bastian, Joshua Patterson